maptalks/expect-maptalks/README.md

     .to.be.eqlGeoJSON({ "type": "Point", "coordinates": [0.000001, 0.000001] });
 ```

-**painted**: asserts the given layer is painted in the center with a offset.
+**painted**: asserts the given layer or map is painted in the center with a offset.

 ```js
 var v = new maptalks.VectorLayer('v').addGeometries(geos).addTo(map);